-You can endlessly describe what to do and how to do it.
-Of course, it would be great to find one universal PRD template that would be used regardless of the project's nature and conditions.
-As you can see, this is not possible given the variety of products and ideas that developers face today.
-The PRD template will differ in different projects and depends on the approach to project implementation.
+You may endlessly describe what to do and how to do it.
+Of course, it would be great to find one universal PRD template that would be used regardless of the project’s nature and conditions.
+As you can see, that’s tricky given that software products development roadmap may differ significantly, due to a wide range of product features.
+Thus, the PRD template will differ in different projects and depends on the approach to project implementation.

 Fulcrum Rocks experience